robert-kratz/battleship-game/README.md

 ## Acknowledgements

-This project was developed as part of Programmierpraktikum 2 in the “Entwicklung eines Projektes für Programmierpraktikum 2” seminar at the University of Mannheim.
-Special thanks to all contributors and mentors who provided guidance during the development of this network-based Battleship game.
+This project was developed as part of Programmierpraktikum 2 in the “Entwicklung eines Projektes für Programmierpraktikum 2” seminar at the University of Mannheim and was developed by [Robert Julian Kratz](https://rjks.us)